 - This fabulous entry into this collection of Spectacular Halloween-Appropriate Species bears the devilishly applicable moniker of the Blood Lily.

-- That tongue-twisting term was given to it by the French researcher, Constantine Samuel Rafinesque.
+- That notably tongue-twisting term was given to it by the respected French researcher, Constantine Samuel Rafinesque.
 This term he applied to the plant in the year 1838.
 That action, though, represented a renaming of the species, moving it to an entirely different genus.

-- Because of its unique appearance, it makes for a beautiful ornamental plant, often used by gardeners for that exact purpose.
-Indigenous People have also long used the plant in native medicines.
+- Because of its comparatively unique appearance, it makes for a beautiful ornamental plant, often used by gardeners for that exact purpose.
+Indigenous People have also long used the stunning plant in native medicines.
 In this, it mirrors the traits of many indigenous flora.

 Blood Lily Physical Description